 Learn more about the CVI:

-Kelsey Cole is a freelance writer committed to talking about mental health.
+Reese Jones is a freelance writer committed to talking about mental health.
 Having gone through periods of financial strain herself, she understands the pressures of modern life.
 She hopes that her articles help those who are looking for advice.
-When she isn’t writing she practices mediation and yoga.
+When she isn’t writing she practices meditation and yoga.